Eyonic/Arch-assist/README.md

-# Arch-assist
-AI-powered command-line assistant for Arch Linux that translates natural language into safe, transparent shell commands.
+#AI-powered command-line assistant for Arch Linux that translates natural language into safe, transparent shell commands.

+You type what you want in plain English (or troubleshooting descriptions), the AI rewrites your command in-place, and you decide whether to execute it by pressing Enter again.
+Nothing runs automatically.

+#Key features:

+🧠 Natural language → Arch Linux commands

+🔁 Command-line rewriting (not auto-execution)

+📦 Aware of installed packages (names only)

+🔧 Troubleshooting mode (one safe step at a time)

+🔐 Strong safety model (allowlists, no destructive commands)

+🐚 Shell-native UX (bash/zsh/fish friendly)

+🧱 Arch philosophy–compliant: explicit, transparent, user-controlled

+Think of it as “AI autocomplete for your terminal”, not a replacement for pacman.